darcy-rayner/colib/colib/README.md

 Tweening
 -
 CoLib comes with a light weight tweening library built in.
 The following types can be tweened.

         float, double, short, int, long, Vector2, Vector3, Vector4, Colour, Quaternion, Rect

-Fields on objects are captured by using the Ref<T> class.
+Fields on objects are captured by using the Ref<T> struct.

         float someVariable = 0f;
         Ref<float> ref = new Ref(
             () => someVariable, // Getter